 You cannot begin a Whole 30 unprepared.
 Whole 30 requires planning and cooking.
 Yes, cooking.
 So….

 - Read the book.
 Study it.
 Know the rules and the science behind what and why you are doing what you are doing.

 - Clean out the pantry of all off plan foods.
 No, don’t eat it all!
 Just toss it, give it to a friend or a food bank.
 If it’s in the house you will cave in a weak moment and we don’t want that.

 - Restock the pantry/fridge with plenty of Whole 30 legal foods.

 - Batch cooking!
 This saves me on Whole 30.
 Set a few hours aside on whatever day works for you each week to prep food in advance.
-Make soup, salad dressings, ready to go crock pot meals, roast veggies, roast a chicken, make broth.
+Make soups, salad dressings-dips-sauces, ready to go crock pot meals, Marinades and roast a chicken.
 If food is easy and accessible you are far more likely to succeed!

 - Have a list of distractions so when cravings hit, you pick up the list and have an immediate idea of how to distract yourself until the cravings pass. (ex: walk the dog, call best friend, get on treadmill, work on hobby, clean out a drawer, I am sure you can think of more interesting things than me.I have one more useful tool to share!